kenjib2/KiwiSynth/README.md

 code.

 TO DO
+* Sysex load and save need to go straight from/to saved patches
 * Expression system mod is disabled until the jack is fixed.
 VoiceBank.cpp line 384+
 * CC messages for bank and patch changes
-* Load patches via Sysex
 * Change six osc paraphonic to nine osc
 * Menu to change system-wide default mods and patch mod settings 5-8
 * Inverted amplitude envelope clicks when starting and stopping